railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

   computer or a central heating system.

 * :guilabel:`Consumable` : handled in stock management, you can receive it, deliver it and make it.
   But its stock level isn't managed by the system.
-Open ERP assumes that you've got sufficient levels in stock at all time, so it doesn't restock it automatically.
+OpenERP assumes that you've got sufficient levels in stock at all time, so it doesn't restock it automatically.
 Example, nails.

 * :guilabel:`Service` : doesn't appear in the various stock operations.
 Example, a consulting